erroronline1/caro/readme.md

 names[substrings] = "IDENTIFY_BY_|DEFAULT_" ; special substrings |-separated
 names[literal] = "^(caro|search|false|null|sharepoint|selectedID|component|users|context|document|document_name|document_id|bundle|recordaltering|external_documents|CID|PRD|ECR)$" ; literal terms |-separated

-filename[characters] = "[,\/\\\]" ; replace matched characters to avoid link error
+filename[characters] = "[,\/\\\]" ; replace matched characters to avoid errors, as experienced on iis (NOT apache)

 [lifespan]
+calendar[autodelete] = 365 ; DAYS after compleded calendar entries are deleted if not specified otherwise

+files[sharepoint] = 48 ; HOURS, after these files will be deleted
-calendar_completed = 365 ; DAYS after compleded calendar entries are deleted if not specified otherwise idle = 600 ; SECONDS after which a reauthorization is necessary without intermittend use mdr14_sample_interval = 93 ; DAYS until a new sample check is required as default value mdr14_sample_reusable = 1095 ; DAYS until a new sample check on the same product is allowed as default value open_record_reminder = 30 ; DAYS after unclosed records are reminded of via messenger order = 182 ; DAYS, after these orders marked as received but not archived will be deleted order_undelivered = 3 ; DAYS, after these unit members will be reminded to mark as delivered or enquire delivery order_unreceived = 14 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping product_documents = 365; DAYS, after the last provision of a file a reminder will be made to verify or update the currency sessions = 93 ; DAYS, after these session fingerprints will be deleted, offline fallbacks for contributing become invalid sharepoint =  48 ; HOURS, after these files will be deleted tmp =  24 ; HOURS, after these files will be deleted training_evaluation = 62 ; DAYS until supervisors are reminded to evaluate training_renewal = 365 ; DAYS until a training expires, warning per header colour in overviews
+files[tmp] = 24 ; HOURS, after these files will be deleted

+order[autodelete] = 182 ; DAYS, after these orders marked as received but not archived will be deleted order[undelivered] = 3 ; DAYS, after these unit members will be reminded to mark as delivered or enquire delivery order[unreceived] = 14 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping

+product[documents] = 365 ; DAYS, after the last provision of a file a reminder will be made to verify or update the currency product[mdr14_sample_interval] = 93 ; default DAYS until a new sample check is required as default value product[mdr_sample_reusable] = 1095 ; default DAYS until a new sample check on the same product is allowed as default value

+records[open_reminder] = 30 ; DAYS after unclosed records are reminded of via messenger

+session[idle] = 600 ; SECONDS after which a reauthorization is necessary without intermittend use session[records] = 93 ; DAYS, after these session fingerprints will be deleted, offline fallbacks for contributing become invalid

+training[evaluation] = 62 ; DAYS until supervisors are reminded to evaluate
+training[renewal] = 365 ; DAYS until a training expires, warning per header colour in overviews

 ; probability factor for similarity of texts in percent [likeliness] consumables_article_no_similarity = 70 ; percent
 consumables_article_name_similarity = 80 ; percent
-csvprocessor_source_encoding = 'ISO-8859-1, ISO-8859-3, ISO-8859-15, UTF-8'
 file_search_similarity = 50 ; percent
 records_identifier_pattern = "^.+?[,\s]+.+?\s" ; e.g. for surname, name to prefilter datalist for record search for performance reasons, given the company decides for a best practice record_reidentify_similarity = 50 ; percent, warning on low identifier similarity threshold